VWO Testing

 After you have gathered an exhaustive list of keywords, divide them into various buckets.

 One common way to divide your keywords into manageable lists is to put them in groups.
-For example, I usually put all keywords that directly have the word ‘a/b testing’ in one list, those that have our brand name in another and so on.
+For example, I usually put all keywords that directly have the word ‘a/b testing’ in one list, those that have our brand name in another, and so on.

-To make best use of these lists, you should drill them down into 3 further divisions.
-This would mean dividing your keywords from each group into three brackets: discovering (where users are attempting to learn about the keywords they enter), information-seeking (where users are looking for specific information around a generic keyword) and commercial (probably looking for a solution or service to solve a problem).
+To make the best use of these lists, you should drill them down into 3 further divisions.
+This would mean dividing your keywords from each group into three brackets: discovering (where users are attempting to learn about the keywords they enter), information-seeking (where users are looking for specific information around a generic keyword), and commercial (probably looking for a solution or service to solve a problem).

 This way, one can have tens to hundreds of short manageable lists.
 It’s then easier to write ads and decide marketing offers for each list.